captaindeadpool53/GPT-from-scratch/README.md

 # GPT from scratch
-- A smaller implementation of the GPT architecture in terms of hyperparameter size.
+- Replicated GPT-1 architecture with scaled-down hyperparameters.
 - Uses a character level tokenization.
 - A Decoder only transformer is used.
 - Self attention mechanism implemented from scratch.